 "Written with the authority that comes from deep learning and full of information worth knowing.
 Princeton's 50th anniversary edition of Mimesis has an introduction by the late literary and cultural critic Edward Said that by itself is worth the price of the book.
 It's the only preface I know of that I wish were longer, serving as both an analysis of Auerbach and a ramework placing him in his scholarly and historical context. . . .
 Princeton's reissue of Mimesis is both timely and symbolic."--Guy Davenport, Los Angeles Times Book Review

-Other Princeton books authored or coauthored by Erich Auerbach:
+Other Princeton books by Erich Auerbach:

 Hardcover published in 1953